-Pain from an impacted wisdom tooth (or teeth) is one of the most common causes of pain, and often the culprit of jaw pain or a toothache.
-In this article, we are going to discuss 4 symptoms of impacted wisdom teeth, and what you need to do if you are currently experiencing any of these signs or symptoms.
+Pain that has resulted from an impacted wisdom tooth (or teeth) is one of the most common causes of mouth pain, and often the culprit of jaw pain or a toothache.
+In this article, we are going to discuss four symptoms of impacted wisdom teeth, and what you need to do if you are currently experiencing any of these signs or symptoms.

-If you are experiencing any of the following signs, and if you live in or around the Alpharetta, GA area then it is important that you contact our dental office and set up an appointment as soon as possible.
+If you are experiencing any of the following signs, and if you live in or around the Alpharetta, GA area then it is important that you contact our dental office at Advanced Cosmetic and Family Dentistry and set up an appointment as soon as possible.

 Impacted wisdom teeth can become infected, and even damage the rest of your teeth in the process.